 Top 5 Best Shore Fishing In Hawaii

-I'm relaxing here on a beach in Hawaii, and I just think to myself, wouldn't this place be great for some shore fishing?
-So, I went and looked around for some of the best places for shore fishing that the locals and tourists both enjoy.
-I stumbled across these 5 unique places during my research called Spencer Beach, Anaeho'omalu, Keahou, Hanalei, and Black Rock.
-And wow, it's better than I could have even imagined!
+As you relax on a beach in Hawaii, you might think to yourself, "Wouldn't this place be great for some shore fishing?"
+If you do, you could go and look around for some of the best places for shore fishing that the locals and tourists both enjoy.
+You might stumble across these 5 unique places during your research called Spencer Beach, Anaeho'omalu, Keahou, Hanalei, and Black Rock.
+And you might find that it's even better than you could have imagined!

 I guess I should give a brief introduction to shore fishing for those who don't really know the concept.
 Fishing in Hawaii can be done deep in see via large fishing vessels, or it can be done just a little ways from the shore with smaller, more personal boats.
 There's another way you can fish, though, and that's shore fishing!
 It's pretty much exactly how you think it would be, just judging from the name alone!

 Shore fishing is a popular way to catch fish.
 It's different from deep water fishing because you usually don't use a boat and instead cast your line from the shoreline.
 It can be done by anyone who has access to a beach, park, or pier like the ones in Hawaii.
 You just need to find a good spot with plenty of fish and then cast your line out into the water.
 Just remember to check first with the authorities if you're allowed to fish in that area.
 After all, nobody wants to get arrested on their vacation.
 Yikes!

 How to Do Shore Fishing?